Engine rebuilding and remanufacturing, know the difference.

 The tools required to rebuild an engine are minimal.

 Normal hand tools, some feeler gauges, a torque wrench, a ring expander and ring compressor.
 Also, your local machine shop, should be able to do any major work required.
 Worn cylinders will have to be bored, to accept oversize pistons and rings.

 Engine Remanufacturing Is A Factory Process

-It starts with a sound, undamaged engine core that is carefully; cleaned, conditioned and machined to OEM tolerance specifications.
-All wearable components are replaced with new parts including, pistons, rings, valves, lifters, etc. Remanufacturing is similar to building a new engine; including standardized procedures and quality controls and final factory testing before shipment.
+It starts with a sound, undamaged engine core.
+Then, is carefully cleaned, conditioned and machined, to OEM tolerance specifications.
+All wearable components are replaced, with new parts including, pistons, rings, valves, lifters, etc. Remanufacturing is similar to building a new engine, and includes standardized procedures.
+Also, with quality controls and final factory testing, before shipment.

 The Following Is A List Of Common Questions And Answers, To Help You Make That Important Decision:

 What are the typical symptoms, for having your engine rebuilt:

 - Excessive smoke from tailpipe